Climate Dynamics#

 In practice, some fraction of the radiation that would typically be radiated back into space is capture by the greenhouse gases in the atmosphere.

 We can represent this by including an emissivity term for the atmosphere writing instead that the radiation emitted is \(\epsilon \sigma T^4\).
 We don’t have any good way to calculate \(\epsilon\) from first principles at the moment so instead let’s back it out.
-Let’s instead say that the pre-industrial temperature is 14 Kelvin.
+Let’s instead say that the pre-industrial temperature is 14 degrees Celsius.
 Calculate using your code what the emissivity have to be?

 ### Answer Here